coqui-ai/STT/doc/playbook/AM_vs_LM.md

 ## Training

-The acoustic model is a neural network trained with TensorFlow, and the training data is a corpus of speech and transcripts.
+The acoustic model is a neural network trained with Tensorflow, and the training data is a corpus of speech and transcripts.

-The language model is a n-gram model trained with KenLM, and the training data is a corpus of text.
+The language model is a n-gram model trained with kenlm, and the training data is a corpus of text.

 ---